ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 ## Contributing

-Please see [the wiki](http://github.com/ponder-lab/Java-8-Stream-Refactoring/wiki) for more information regarding development.
+Please see [the wiki](wiki) for more information regarding development.

 ### Installation

 The project includes a maven configuration file using the tycho plug-in, which is part of the [maven eclipse plugin](http://www.eclipse.org/m2e/).
 Running `mvn install` will install *most* dependencies.
 Note that if you are not using maven, this plugin depends on https://github.com/khatchad/edu.cuny.citytech.refactoring.common, the **Eclipse SDK**, **Eclipse SDK tests**, and the **Eclipse testing framework**.
 The latter three can be installed from the "Install New Software..." menu option under "Help" in Eclipse.

+### Generating Entry Points Files

+Each time we run the evaluation, a text file is generated in the working directory.
+Then, before the next time you run the evaluation on the same project, move or copy `entry_points.txt` into project directory or workspace directory of the project.
+While evaluating the project, if the file exists, the tool will ignore the explicit entry points that are added manually and recognize the explicit entry points through the file only.

-#### Dependencies
+### Dependencies

 You should have the following projects in your workspace:

 1. [WALA stream branch](https://github.com/ponder-lab/WALA/tree/streams).
 Though, not all projecst are necessary.
 You can close thee ones related to JavaScript and Android.
 1. [SAFE](https://github.com/ponder-lab/safe).
 1. [Common Eclipse Java Refactoring Framework](https://github.com/ponder-lab/Common-Eclipse-Java-Refactoring-Framework).

+It's also possible just to use `mvn install` if you do not intend on changing any of the dependencies.

 ### Running the Evaluator